 The ResponsibleSteel 'Implementation Instructions' provide guidance on the Standard’s Requirements to site managers, auditors and other stakeholders.
 They help to correctly interpret the intent of the Requirements and contain expectations related to conformity and the demonstration of conformity.
 The Implementation Instructions clarify where a site must follow the guidance if it is to achieve conformity with a specified Requirement.
 They also include examples of good practice so that sites that follow the provided guidance can be confident that they are implementing the Standard correctly.
 The Implementation Instructions are a working document and will be added to as experience with auditing against the Standard builds up over time.

-Audits are carried out by independent third-party auditing bodies approved by ResponsibleSteel and contracted by the site applying for certification.
-Auditing bodies submit a formal audit report to ResponsibleSteel.
-An independent Review Panel, appointed by ResponsibleSteel, reviews the audit report and certification recommendation before certification decision-making can be initiated by the auditing body and a certificate can be issued where applicable.
+Audits are carried out by independent third-party certification bodies approved by ResponsibleSteel and contracted by the site applying for certification.
+Certification bodies submit a formal audit report to ResponsibleSteel.
+An independent Assurance Panel, appointed by ResponsibleSteel, reviews the audit report and certification recommendation before certification decision-making can be initiated by the certification body and a certificate can be issued where applicable.

 The ResponsibleSteel Standard sets a benchmark for the responsible sourcing and production of steel that has been agreed through a perennial multi-stakeholder process involving business and civil society.
 While the ResponsibleSteel Standard adopts elements from other relevant standards, guidelines and conventions, it goes beyond them where stakeholders agreed that this was necessary to drive good practice within the steel sector globally.
 At the same time, the ResponsibleSteel Standard is not as detailed as some of the single-issue standards, guidelines and conventions that it draws from as it covers twelve Principles and is tailored to the steel sector.